Skip to main content

 Bottom Line

-Start with the Baofeng BF-5RH PRO at $70 if you can.
-It's the best combination of beginner-friendliness, features, and value in our database.
-If $70 is too much, the UV-21R at $27 or the UV-5R at $15 will teach you everything you need to know for the price of a cable.
+Start with the Baofeng BF-5RH PRO at $70 if you can; it's the best combination of beginner-friendliness, features, and value in our database.
+If $70 is too much, the Baofeng 5RM at $27 or the UV-5R at $16 will teach you everything you need for the price of a cable.

 Community matters more than gear.
-A $15 radio and a friendly repeater net beats a $250 rig used alone.
+A $16 radio and a friendly repeater net beats a $250 rig used alone.
 Get your license, buy a radio, program it with CHIRP, and key up.
-You'll be surprised how welcoming people are to newcomers.

 Browse all our beginner-ranked radios or filter by budget: under $50, under $100.